RobertElder/CS452/io/project-final/readme.rst

 11. Using the sensor data and  feedback control system, adjust the speed to achieve a speed of 45 cm/s.
 12. If the next node is a switch that needs to be activated, switch it.
 13. If the distance to destination is within the stopping distance, slow the train down.
+14. If the next node is reserved, wait until it is cleared.
+If it is not cleared and a random number generator generates a true condition, reverse direction and go to step 5.
-14. Wait for a sensor and stop.
+15. Wait for a sensor and stop.

 For an iterative version of the go command, see GF command which will iteratively use the go command after a train reaches its destination.